Oussama-Fajraoui/My-WebSite/README.md

 ## The challenge

-To create an portfolio site with ReactJS, NextJS, TypeScript and TailwindCSS
+To create an portfolio site with NextJS, TypeScript and TailwindCSS

 ## Project Skeleton